Dilsv/Interactivelearning/README.md

 ---
 ## Acknowledgements

-I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the course of the project and my fellow students Harry Dhillon and Daisy Gunn for their support & feedback.
+I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the course of the project and my fellow friends from CI Community Harry Dhillon and Helen Murugan for their support & feedback and examples of their completed submissions.

 ## Notes

-As I received my feedback for my P1 after starting this project I have not been able to implement the advice given by the assessor throughout my project.
-Please note this when looking at my commits.
-I am aware that some are not as descriptive as they should be.
-I have tried to be more explanatory going forward.
-Thank you!
+I had received my feedback for my initial Project 1 whilst starting this project.
+My aim in my initial P1 was to work on the guidelines of a Merit.
+This time I made sure to learn from the mistakes I had done in my P1 and not to make them again in this submission such as the amount of commits I made.
+I will strive to be better as each project approaches.
+Thank you.